Wired vs wireless security cameras, which one is better?

-When you need to protect your farm, barn, garage or other remote areas without power supply and Internet access, wire-free video surveillance security cameras are your only option.
+When you need to protect your remote properties, such as farm, barn and garage, where power supply and Internet access are not available, wire-free video surveillance security cameras are your only option.

-Battery powered wireless security cameras enable you to get motion videos when there are motion events.
+Battery-powered wireless security cameras enable you to get motion videos when there are motion events.
 You can play back the recorded videos to see who and what triggered the alarms.
-If there is a thief, you can keep the videotapes as the evidence to catch the bad guy.
+If there is a thief, you can keep the videotapes as evidence to catch the bad guy.

-Some high-quality battery powered WiFi security cameras, such as Reolink Argus® 2, can support up to 64GB SD card storage, which enables you to store several hundreds of motion videos.
-You won’t miss any important moments.
+Some high-quality battery-powered WiFi security cameras, such as Reolink Argus 2, support up to 16GB SD card storage, which enables you to store several hundreds of motion videos.
+So, you won’t miss any important moments.

 Both wired and wireless security cameras have their own pros and cons.
 You can get your perfect match via the above comparison details.
 If you have any questions, don’t forget to leave them in the comment below!
 We can work them out together!

 In order to save your time in searching for the best wired and wireless outdoor or indoor security cameras, you can check the below security camera recommendations.
 Now start your shopping!

 Part 4.
 Outdoor Wired and Wireless Home Security Cameras & Systems Top Pick for You